teampaccc/Intro-Jupyter-Tutorials/README.md

 # **Introductory Python for Climate Model Analysis Tutorials**

-This repository contains Jupyter Notebook tutorials that demonstrates how to work with NetCDF files using Python.
+This repository contains Jupyter Notebook tutorials that demonstrate how to work with NetCDF files using Python.

 ## 🚀 Quick Start